ably77/gloo-mesh-argocd-blog/README.md

 ```

 ## Installing Istio
-Here we will use argocd to demonstrate how to deploy and manage Istio.
-For our Istio deployment we will be using the `IstioOperator` to showcase the integration of argocd with Operators in addition to Helm.
+Here we will use Argo CD to demonstrate how to deploy and manage Istio on `cluster1` and `cluster2`.
+For our Istio deployment, we will be using the `IstioOperator` to showcase the integration of Argo CD with Operators in addition to Helm.

 First deploy the Istio Operator v1.11.4 to `cluster1`
 ```